dwmkerr/hacker-laws/README.md

 > Every technical hierarchy, in time, develops a competence inversion.

 These statements suggest that due to various selection criteria and trends in how groups organise, there will be a number of skilled people at working levels of a technical organisations, and a number of people in managerial roles who are not aware of the complexities and challenges of the work they are managing.
-This can be due to phenomena such as [The Peter Principe](#TODO) or [Dilbert's Law](#TODO).
+This can be due to phenomena such as [The Peter Principle](#TODO) or [Dilbert's Law](#TODO).

 However, it should be stressed that Laws such as this are vast generalisations and may apply to _some_ types of organisations, and not apply to others.